Choju-giga | Frog Incense Holder

 Frog Incense Holder

 As opened, the first scroll illustrates rabbits and monkeys bathing and getting ready for a ceremony, a monkey thief runs from animals with sticks and knocks over a frog from the lively ceremony.
-Further on, the rabbits and monkeys are playing and wrestling while another group of animals participate in a funeral and frog prays to Buddha as the scroll closes.
+Further on, the rabbits and monkeys are playing and wrestling while another group of animals participates in a funeral and the frog prays to Buddha as the scroll closes.

 Size | W33 × D15 × H36mm | Hole 3mm